OREGON SOUTH COAST REGIONAL TOURISM NETWORK

 September 19, 2019

 This meeting was all about the Next Steps.
-We invited Holly Macfee from Lookout consulting to join us as well as Andrew Grossmann from Travel Oreogn.
+We invited Holly Macfee from Lookout consulting to join us as well as Andrew Grossmann from Travel Oregon.

 Travel Southern Oregon Coast hired Holly a year ago to help develop a strategic marketing plan for the South Coast.
 We are now gearing up to launch our marketing efforts, and Holly shared the importance of collaborating together as a regional destination under one brand, and what's in store for marketing the south coast over the coming year.